 Platform: PS4 | Xbox One | PC

-Sure, it’s not the best display of BioWare’s writing and design capabilities, mostly attributed to a new team handling the game’s development; that being said, Andromeda still managed to deliver an enjoyable sci-fi shooter assuming you were able to look past its technical shortcomings.
+Sure, it’s not the best display of BioWare’s writing and design capabilities – mostly attributed to a new team handling the game’s development.
+Yet, Andromeda still managed to deliver an enjoyable sci-fi shooter, assuming you were able to look past its technical downsides.

-Set in the Andromeda Galaxy during the 29th century, the game sees you controlling a new recruit who joins the Initiative and in a turn of events, finds themselves tasked with deciding humanity’s future as they search for a new home and wage war with a violent alien race called the Kett.
+Set in the Andromeda Galaxy during the 29th century, the game sees you controlling a recruit who joins the Initiative and in a turn of events, finds themselves tasked with deciding humanity’s future as they search for a new home and wage war with a violent alien race called the Kett.

 Platform: PS4 | PC

 Reminiscent of Halo’s large-scale battles, the game sees thousands of players combining their efforts as rivaling factions fight for control over the planet Auraxis.
 It plays mostly like a reimagining of the first PlanetSide with some slight improvements regarding population sizes and gameplay balancing.

 While its servers are not as packed as they once were back when the game broke the Guinness World Record for the biggest first-person shooter battle with 1158+ players in a single game, you’ll find the PlanetSide 2 community is still very active.

-However, Valve would soon outdo themselves yet again by releasing a sequel that improved upon the original in nearly every way.
+However, Valve would soon outdo themselves yet again by releasing a sequel that improved upon the original in nearly every manner.
 Half-Life 2 features impressive physics simulation systems, well-written characters, and highly-detailed animations for its time.

-A dystopian setting combined with Gordon Freeman’s plight to reclaim mankind’s freedom from aliens with help from Alyx Vance seems like the perfect precursor to Master Chief’s quest to defeat the Covenant with assistance from his AI companion Cortana.
+A dystopian setting combined with Gordon Freeman’s plight to reclaim humanity’s freedom from aliens with help from Alyx Vance seems like the perfect precursor to Master Chief’s quest to defeat the Covenant with assistance from his AI companion Cortana.

 Platform: PS4 | Xbox One | Switch | PC

-While this new version of DOOM maintains the series’ ultraviolent combat along with introducing new flashy executions and a myriad of insanely overpowered weaponry, the spirit of the sci-fi shooter remains largely unchanged.
+While this new version of DOOM maintains the series’ ultraviolent combat along with introducing new flashy executions and a myriad of insanely overpowered weaponry, the spirit of the sci-fi shooter remains mostly unchanged.

-The same can be said of its upcoming sequel, DOOM Eternal, which tells a new story focused on exterminating an even bigger army of demons that have invaded Earth.
+The same can be said for its upcoming sequel, DOOM Eternal, which tells a new story focused on exterminating an even bigger army of demons that have invaded Earth.